Code-Institute-Submissions/Milestone-Project-37/README.md

 * Understanding Problem Solving and Thinking Pages (navigated by color associated columns present on each page)
 * Contact page (navigated through footer via menu link)

+## User Stories

+As a prospective customer, I want to navigate easily through a webpage in order to find out who they are and how they do things.
+As a prospective customer, I want to be able to contact the company easily through their webpage.
+As a prospective customer, I want a clear, visually appealing webpage that displays its purpose clearly.
+As a prospective customer, I want to be able to find information easily about the approach an educational institute may take.

 ## Features